AMD Ryzen Threadripper 3970X vs Intel Core i9-10980XE

 Technological solutions and additional instructions supported by Ryzen Threadripper 3970X and Core i9-10980XE.
 You'll probably need this information if you require some particular technology.

-Ryzen Threadripper 3970X and Core i9-10980XE technologies aimed at raising security, for example, by protecting against hacks.
+Ryzen Threadripper 3970X and Core i9-10980XE technologies aimed at improving security, for example, by protecting against hacks.

 Virtual machine speed-up technologies supported by Ryzen Threadripper 3970X and Core i9-10980XE are enumerated here.

-Types, maximum amount and channel number of RAM supported by Ryzen Threadripper 3970X and Core i9-10980XE.
+Types, maximum amount and channel quantity of RAM supported by Ryzen Threadripper 3970X and Core i9-10980XE.
+Depending on the motherboards, higher memory frequencies may be supported.

 Advantages of AMD Ryzen Threadripper 3970X